Institute for Defense Analyses

 The Institute for Defense Analyses (IDA) is a private, nonprofit corporation headquartered in Alexandria, Virginia, just outside Washington, D.C.
 Our mission is to answer the most challenging U.S. security and science policy questions with objective analysis leveraging extraordinary scientific, technical and analytic expertise.

-IDA manages three Federally Funded Research and Development Centers (FFRDCs):
+IDA manages three federally funded research and development centers (FFRDCs):

-We maximize the value of different perspectives, backgrounds, and ideas of multi-disciplinary, high-performance teams.
-Unified by our commitment to a common goal, we surpass what would have been accomplished individually.
+- Collaboration: Unified by our commitment to a common goal, we surpass what would have been accomplished individually.

 - Innovation: We are a learning organization — learning from each other, our peers, outside experts and those we serve to create and improve our capabilities, methods and approaches.

 - Service to the Nation: We exist to inform our nation’s leaders as they confront the most challenging U.S. security and science policy challenges.